-By now, most Danish citizens have heard that NemID will soon be replaced by MitID.
+By now, most Danish citizens have obtained a MitID, which replaces NemID.
 However, there’s still some confusion regarding this transition.

 This article aims to shed some light on this critical change in the Danish digital identification system.
 We answer the most frequently asked questions on the subject in order to sort out any doubts.